Thioketone: Preparative methods

 Thiones are usually prepared from ketones using reagents that exchange S and O atoms.
 A common reagent is phosphorus pentasulfide, although that reagent also tends to induce side-reactions.
 Lawesson's reagent is related.
 Other methods uses a mixture of hydrogen chloride combined with hydrogen sulfide.
 Bis(trimethylsilyl)sulfide has also been employed.
 Thiones can also be prepared from geminal dichlorides, but geminal dichlorides are typically prepared from ketones as well.

 There are no general methods to oxidize methylene groups to thioketones, reflecting sulfur's comparable electronegativity to carbon.

 Thiobenzophenone [(C_{6}H_{5})_{2}CS] is a stable deep blue compound that dissolves readily in organic solvents.
 It photooxidizes in air to benzophenone and sulfur.
 Since its discovery, a variety of related thiones have been prepared.

 Thiosulfines

 Thiosulfines, also called thiocarbonyl S-sulfides, are compounds with the formula R_{2}CSS.
-Although superficially appearing to be cumulenes, with the linkage R_{2}C=S=S, they are more usefully classified as 1,3-dipoles and indeed participate in 1,3-dipolar cycloadditions.
-Thiosulfines are proposed to exist in equilibrium with dithiiranes, three-membered CS_{2} rings.
+They form when thiocarbonyls desulfurize a thiirane, or when disulfur dichloride oxidizes a ketonic hydrazone.
+Although superficially appearing to be cumulenes, with the linkage R_{2}C=S=S, they are more usefully classified as 1,3-dipoles (R_{2}C=S^{+}-S^{−}).
+Indeed, they participate in 1,3-dipolar cycloadditions.
+A related compound is parathionitrosodimethylaniline Ssulfide, produced from Lawesson's reagent and the corresponding nitroso compound and likely with a substantial quinonic resonance form.

 Thiosulfines are often invoked as intermediates in mechanistic discussions of the chemistry of thiones.
 For example, thiobenzophenone decomposes upon oxidation to the 3,3,5,5-tetraphenyl-1,2,4-trithiolane (Ph_{2}C)_{2}S_{3}, which arises via the cycloaddition of Ph_{2}CSS to its parent Ph_{2}CS.

+Thiosulfines have been proposed to exist in equilibrium with dithiiranes, three-membered CS_{2} rings; and certainly some dithiiranes rearrange to the thiosulfine.
+But experiments have failed to find the reverse reaction.